 - Trouble remembering

 - Unusual headaches

 If you are experiencing any of these symptoms of a nervous system disorder, our expert neurologists and neurosurgeons can help.
 At Aurora Health Care, we can help diagnose the cause and will work with you to determine a treatment plan.

 Exploring Nervous System Disorders

 Our neurologists treat many nervous system problems, including:

 - Acoustic schwannoma: A benign tumor of the acoustic nerve that affects your sense of hearing and balance.

 - Carpal tunnel syndrome: A common disorder caused by compressed, irritated nerves, leading to pain, tingling and numbness in your hand and wrist.

 - Peripheral nerve disorders: Damage to peripheral nerves (nerves located outside your brain and spinal cord) that causes numbness, pain, burning, tingling, muscle weakness and sensitivity to touch.
-These disorders are usually caused by injury or illness such as AIDS, diabetes or lupus.
+These nervous system disorders are usually caused by injury or illness such as AIDS, diabetes or lupus.